 The focus of the Skills Capital Prospectus is to provide high quality learning facilities that contribute to economic growth and meet labour market requirements within Berkshire.

 In September 2019 we launched a new prospectus to award the final £1.75m from the Local Growth Fund for skills capital investment in Technology, Engineering and Science, Health and Social Care, Construction and Education.
 The new 2019 prospectus is available here and was seeking proposals that provide good strategic fit by addressing local skills needs that in turn supports the economy and local businesses to grow.

 The prospectus makes reference to the Berkshire STEAM Strategy.
 This document is based upon research carried out by the University of Warwick on behalf of the LEP.
-Applicants may find this a useful reference resource: https://warwick.ac.uk/fac/soc/ier/research/advizastem/stem_final_report_160517.pdf
+Applicants and others may find this a useful reference resource: https://warwick.ac.uk/fac/soc/ier/research/advizastem/stem_final_report_160517.pdf